Research, reports and white papers

 For AHRI annual reports, please visit the About us pages of our website.

-AHRI has formed a partnership with CEB to provide AHRI members with access to CEB's renowned and highly valued publications and research, such as HRBP Quarterly, Global Talent Monitor, CHRO Quarterly and Talent Analytics Quarterly.
+AHRI has formed a partnership with Gartner (formerly CEB) to provide AHRI members with access to Gartner's renowned and highly valued publications and research, such as HRBP Quarterly, Global Talent Monitor, CHRO Quarterly and Talent Analytics Quarterly.
 Access to these resources is exclusive to current financial AHRI members.
 Learn more

 Future of Work: HR Hopes and Fears (October 2017)